AICC/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">Verb</th><td>Failed</td></tr>
 <tr><th align="left">ID</th><td>http://adlnet.gov/expapi/verbs/failed</td></tr>
 <tr><th align="left">Description</th><td>The learner attempted and failed in a judged activity in the AU.</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>The AU MUST send a statement containing the "Failed" verb when the learner has attempted and failed the AU.
-If the "Failed" statement contains a (scaled) score, the (scaled) score MUST be less than the "masteryScore" indicated in the LMS Launch Data.
+If the "Failed" statement contains a (scaled) score, the (scaled) score MUST be less than the "masteryScore" indicated in the LMS.LaunchData document.
 (See xAPI State Data Model, Section 10.0 - masteryScore).</td></tr>
 <tr><th align="left" nowrap>LMS Obligations</th><td>None.</td></tr>
 <tr><th align="left">Usage</th><td>The criterion for "Failed" is determined by the course designer.</td></tr>
 </table>